VicSchbt/VicSchbt/README.md

 # Hi there 👋

-I am Victoire, I am an apprentice in an engineering school in France.
-I'm doing my apprenticeship, at DGFIP, in web development and I work mostly with Vue.JS.
+I am Victoire, I am in an engineering school in France.
+I'm doing a study-work program, at DGFIP, in web development and I worked with Vue.JS on my first year.
-The second year of my apprenticeship will focus on Data Sciences and Flutter.
+The second year of my study-work program is on Data Sciences and Flutter.

 * *Currently* : Software engineering student at IMT Atlantique (France).
 * *Previously* : Student at IUT A Lille (France) in Computer Sciences (graduated in 2020).